 This program guides the RN with an associate's degree to complete their Bachelor of Science.
 The curriculum focuses on the professional and leadership roles of the bachelor-prepared nurse.
-This is a part-time program designed for working nurses and it is scheduled in eight-week segments.
+This is a parttime program designed for working nurses and it is generally scheduled in eight-week segments.

-Normally, students complete in two to three years including summers (six-eight semesters).
-Students only do one course at a time.
 The program requirements involve clinical activities that may not be carried out in the student's normal work unit.